Skip to main content

 • Take an oatmeal bath to dry out the rash and reduce itching.

-Poison ivy plants have three green leaves and a red stem, and they typically grow in the form of a vine.
+Poison ivy plants have three green leaves and a red stem, and they grow in the form of a vine.
 Leaves of three, let them be.

 Summer colds: Colds in the summer always feel so much worse than they do in the winter.
 But are they that different?